 At Panespol we are committed to the sustainable advancement of our products by innovating in the safety of each process.
 We examine their lifecycle, from the origin of our raw materials through to the end of their service life and we make sure to generate a value chain that is sensitive to environmental sustainability.

 Water-based raw materials

-There are two options for polyurethane manufacturing: gas-based or water-based. which emits gases very harmful to the ozone layer and global warming.
+There are two options for foam with recycled PET manufacturing: gas-based or water-based. which emits gases very harmful to the ozone layer and global warming.
 The manufacturing of water-based polyurethane does not harm the environment or affect the ozone layer or global warming.
 We have been working with this option at Panespol for the past two years, thanks to our raw material supplier.

 Air quality: zero gas emissions

 Our sustainable raw material, prevents the proliferation of fungi, mould, and the appearance of condensation, which are harmful to health and buildings.
 In addition, it does not produce isocyanate emissions and the levels of volatile organic compound (VOC) emissions are very low according to various studies.
 In addition, we use paint with silver ion technology that improves the air by eliminating substances such as formaldehyde.